touchHLE/common-3.0-sdk/README.md

 # Custom SDK for iPhoneOS3.0 using only OSS sources

 > **Compiler Requirements:** Building and using this SDK requires clang.
-Note that Apple's system clang can cause issues.
+Note that Apple's system clang can cause issues when cross compiling components.

 ## Build SDK
 > **Note**: Requires a pre-built SDK for bootstrapping.
 Download the latest release and extract it to the project root.
+> **Note**: On macOS building universal binaries (ld and lipo) require using Apple's system clang.
 ```bash
 cmake -S . -B build
 cmake --build build